 Courses Recently Taught

 This course is intended to introduce monoprint and monotype techniques.
 These processes, as they relate to painting and drawing, are immediate, tactile and low-tech.
 A primary advantage is that it allows working a single idea in multiples.
 It is unique in that there can never be an exact edition of a single image.
 We begin with painting oil paint or ink onto Plexiglas and progress to viscosity color printing.
 Students learn to layer the surface and build up the image from many printings.
 They also have the opportunity to produce monoprints in drypoint, collograph techniques and continue printing with other methods such as collage, photo image transfer and embossing.
-This counts toward one of the four intermediate-level courses required for the major.
+This counts toward the intermediate course requirement for the major.
 Prerequisite: ARTS 102.

 This course is designed to enable students to further develop their personal artistic vision based on the foundation of their earlier studio courses and ARTS 480.
 Well into their senior projects at the start of the semester, students continue to refine their concepts and skills into a cohesive body of work for exhibition at the end of the semester.
 Critiques, discussions and presentations continue to amplify the studio experience.
 Professional presentation, writing artistic statements and resumes, and visual documentation skills are part of the course.
 The Senior Capstone, an exhibition required of studio art majors, includes artwork made during this course.
 This course is required for studio art majors.
-Prerequisite: ARTS 480 and senior art major or permission of instructor.
+Prerequisite: ARTS 480.
+Senior art majors only.
 Offered every spring.

 The studio art faculty does not recommend individual study because we feel it is important for students to work in the context of other student artists.
 We understand, however, that on rare occasions an individual study may be appropriate.
 Individual study must be approved by the department according to the following guidelines: it should be undertaken only when a student has exhausted all the options for that medium in the regular curriculum.
 The subject for an individual study must be in a discipline in which the faculty member has expertise.
 When possible, the individual study student should participate in some aspects of a course working in a similar medium in the faculty member's field in order to gain feedback from other students.
 The student is responsible for writing a contract and maintaining a schedule.
 Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study by the semester before, so that there is time to devise the proposal and seek departmental approval before the registrar’s deadline.
 An individual study does not count toward the requirements for the major; it is considered an extra course.